kayserifserif/secretsecret/README.md

 # secretsecret

-a interface for telling (and eventually sharing) redacted secrets
+an interface for telling (and eventually sharing) redacted secrets

 font: [flow](https://danross.co/flow/) by dan ross